telerik/xamarin-forms-docs/nativecontrols/android/chart/series/chart-series-spline.md

 ---
 title: SplineSeries
-page_title: SplineSeries | RadChartView | Telerik UI for Android Documentation
+page_title: SplineSeries | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the SplineSeries in RadChartView for Android.
 This article explains the most important things you need to know before using SplineSeries.
 slug: chart-series-spline
 tags: radchartview, splineseries, spline, chart